vasudevaserver/s2/README.txt

 3 License
 ═════════

-  Sri Chinmoy wished to release all of his works under the follwoing
+  Sri Chinmoy wished to release all of his works under the following
   license:

   /Attribution-NonCommercial-NoDerivatives 4.0 International (CC